-Note: Some of the stuff I write here doesn't reflect my thinking anymore but I like the craftiness, so there you go.
+Note: These are short articles.
+For a selection of my books and translations see the top menu.
+Another note: Some of the stuff doesn't reflect my thinking anymore but I like the craftiness, so there you go.

 Two Spiritual Journeys